The Ultimate Travel Guide to San Francisco

-Where to eat?
+Where to eat in San Francisco?
 This is a loaded question we locals deal with every day.
 San Francisco is always named in the top foodie cities in the world, and for good reason.
 The restaurant scene is bustling in this city, and it is all about farm-to-table food with eclectic and flavorful twists.
 With so, so many choices, and new, incredible restaurants opening all the time, how could you possibly choose?!
 I’m here to help.
 My family and friends love giving me that daunting task because, not to be cocky, but I am very, very good at finding the amazing dining experiences that SF has to offer… Here are my faves:

 Hands down my favorite restaurant in SF right now.
 Hard to get a reservation, but it really doesn’t get any better than their gourmet mediterranean food.
 Order the perfectly rotisseried lamb skewers, the melt-in-your-mouth spanikopita and a bottle of greek white wine and you will think you’ve up and gone to Santorini.

 Nopa is another one of my very favorite restaurants.
 Nopa, with their seasonally changing menu and TO-DIE-FOR avocado toast, has just about everyone from locals to tourists alike vying for a spot in their impossible to get a reservation dining room.
 So how do you get in?
 You call or OpenTable a reservation exactly 1 month in advance.
 Beware, though, because there are people who stay up until midnight on the dot just to snag a table.
 It’s a crazy game out there for SF foodies. www.nopasf.com

 SF and sourdough bread go together like foggy days and hot cups of coffee.
 The Mill, a coffee shop featuring the indescribably delicious Josey Baker sourdough bread, is a must-stop on your trip to SF.
 The mill uses their mill to grind up the finest quality whole grain flour fresh every day mixed with the same sourdough starter that Josey the Baker (whose real last name is Baker!) got from his friend George’s grandma.
 You’re going to love this place. https://www.themillsf.com/